 May 3, 2013

-After I finished placing our study materials on the desk, putting our school bags to one side of it, and arranging the seats for me and Kurumi, I was left with nothing else to do but wait for Kurumi and Ao to come home from the FamilyMart down the street.
+After I finished placing our study materials on our desk, putting our school bags to one side of it, and arranging the seats for me and Kurumi, I was left with nothing else to do but wait for Kurumi and Ao to come home from the 7-Eleven down the street.

-A quick look at the little clock on the desk told me it was two minutes past Six, which meant that the most optimistic estimate of when Kurumi and Ao would arrive home would be around five minutes from now due to the groceries and the distance.
+A quick look at the little clock on the desk told me it was three minutes past Six, which meant Kurumi and Ao would arrive home around five minutes from now due to the groceries and the distance.

 At one side of the room were two cabinets, filled with all of our clothes.
 One cabinet, bought and given to us by Kurumi's Dad for her and Ao's use, was a beautifully decorated, pink wooden cabinet that came as a set with a full body mirror, clothes racks, drawers and some hangers inside it.